 - A. Throttle free-play should be 3-5 mm (0.10-0.20 in) - B. If your throttle has more play than specified, adjustments need to be made.
 Follow the steps below: - C. Minor adjustments are generally made with the upper adjuster. - 1.
 Pull back the dust cover A. - 2.
-Loosen the lock nut G - 3.
-Turn the adjuster B - Turning the adjuster in the direction will decrease free-play.
-Turning the adjuster in the direction will increase free-play. - Operate the throttle to ensure that it is functioning smoothly, and when released, it returns completely from fully open to fully closed in all steering positions. - Inspect the condition of the throttle cable from the throttle down to the carburetor.
-If the cable is kinked or chafed, it must be replaced. - Lubricate the cable with a commercially available cable lubricant to prevent premature rust and/or corrosion. - Check the cable for tension or stress in all steering positions.
+Loosen the lock nut C - 4.
+Turning the adjuster in the direction will decrease freeplay.
+Turning the adjuster in the direction will increase freeplay. - 5.
+Operate the throttle to ensure that it is functioning smoothly, and when released, it returns completely from fully open to fully closed in all steering positions. - 6.
+Inspect the condition of the throttle cable from the throttle down to the carburetor.
+If the cable is kinked or chafed, it must be replaced. - 7.
+Lubricate the cable with a commercially available cable lubricant to prevent premature rust and/or corrosion. - 8.
+Check the cable for tension or stress in all steering positions.